ajaygunalan/ajaygunalan.github.io/_includes/main.md

 **What do I do?**

-I would call myself a **Opto-Mechatronics Devotee** who is dedicated to the process of creating sensors and actuators for solving real-world problems especially in the field of healthcare enabling better diagnostic and surgical procedures.
+I would call myself a **Opto-mechatronics enthusiast** who is dedicated to the process of creating sensors and actuators for solving real-world problems especially in the field of healthcare enabling better diagnostic and surgical procedures.

 <br>